Education is a fundamental element for the development of a nation and the best investment in its youth.

 All teachers have received Apple training on creating resources that use a ‘universal design’ where accommodations benefit all students.
 A multi-sensory teaching style that engages more than one sense at a time, helps to support those students learning in an additional language, and is routinely used in all grades.
 The seamless integration and the use of images, videos and texts within class resources ensure that the learning potential for all our students is maximised.

 Fortunately, there are teaching approaches and strategies that can help people with dyslexia improve their reading skills and manage their challenges.
-At Ajman Academy, we are committed to supporting students who find Literacy challenging through a dyslexia friendly style of learning and teaching.
+At Ajman Academy, we are proud to have achieved the Dyslexia Friendly Schools Quality Mark accreditation from the British Dyslexia Association.
+This award demonstrates our commitment to supporting students who find Literacy challenging through a dyslexia friendly style of learning and teaching.

-Please click on the following links to discover more about dyslexia.
+Please click on the following links to discover more about dyslexia and our journey in creating a dyslexia friendly environment.